🇧🇸 Junkanoo Bahamas

 Humble Beginnings of Junkanoo

-Historically Junkanoo was a more spontaneous celebration that consisted of simple costumes and hand-made instruments.
+Historically Junkanoo was a more spontaneous celebrations that consisted of simple costumes and hand-made instruments.
 In the early parades participants work masks made from flour paste.
 By the 1920’s costumes were made from paper, cloth and facial painting or natural material like sea sponges.

 By the 1940s anything and everything was used to make Junkanoo costumes material, crepe paper, newspaper and wires.
 The original Junkanoo musical instruments were home-made. created from conch shells, horns, and poinciana pods.